PeppeL-G/course-material/src/courses/web-development-fundamentals/project-work.md

 Continue by changing and adding code so it instead looks like your own personal website, as you specified in your report.
 Here is a suggestion on in which order to implement the features:

-1. Add references to your CSS framework in the layout file.
+1. Add references to your CSS framework in the layout file
-    * For many CSS frameworks, you can just add a `<link>` element to the CSS file containing the framework's code on a Content Delivery Network (CDN).
+    * For many CSS frameworks, you can just add a `<link>` element to the CSS file containing the framework's code on a Content Delivery Network (CDN)
     * Many CSS frameworks are distributed as npm packages.
-For these, you can download the source code for the framework using the `npm install ***` command, and then add a `<link>` element to the CSS file in the `node_modules` folder.
+For these, you can download the source code for the framework using the `npm install ***` command, and then add a `<link>` element to the CSS file in the `node_modules` folder
-2. Implement most of the layout of your website by changing the code in `views/layouts/main.hbs`.
+2. Implement most of the layout of your website by changing the code in `views/layouts/main.hbs`
 3. Create new views (new `.hbs` files in the `views` folder) representing your basic pages (about page, contact page, etc.).
-Then change your JavaScript code so web browsers can request these pages.
+Then change your JavaScript code so web browsers can request these pages

 ::: warning Remember!
 Each time you change your JavaScript code, you need to restart the application for the changes to take effect.
 In most shells, you can stop the application from running by pressing `[CTRL]` + `[C]` twice, and then to start it again, simply run the command `node app.js` again.
 In most shells, you can press the up arrow on the keyboard to get the previously executed command.